himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 ```

 Next, define a new var named `nativefier_apps`.
 This variable is a list of
-dictionaries, with each dictionary providing the variavles for a different
+dictionaries, with each dictionary providing the values for a different
 nativefier application.
-Each nativefier build requires three values:
+Each nativefier build requires three variables to be
+defined:

 - `name`: The name of the application
 - `icon`: The filename (including ext) of the icon file to for the application
 - `url`: The address for the webpage to build as a nativefier app

 So, to build my `pocket`, `fastmail`, and `homeassistant`  I added the
-following var to my playbook:
+following to my playbook:

 ```yaml
 nativefier_apps: